 So Mark continues:

 “And the high priest stood up in the midst, and asked Jesus, saying, Answerest thou nothing?
 What is it which these witness against thee?”

 “But he held his peace, and answered nothing.”

-At the time Jewish law required corroboration of a witness’s claims by other witnesses.
+And at the time of Jesus’s trials, Jewish law required corroboration of a witness’s claims by other witnesses.
 One witness alone could not support a conviction.
-So the multiple witnesses must “agree together.”
+So the multiple witnesses must agree together.

 And Roman law did also, as did the laws of many other ancient civilizations.
 This corroboration law continued throughout the ages.
 And it continued through English law which we in the United States inherited, as Common Law.

-Later, modern legislatures enacted many Common Laws into statute, including in Minnesota, and including this one.
+Later, modern legislatures enacted much of the Common Law into statute, including in Minnesota, and including this one.

 But in the late 20th Century the Minnesota legislature amended Minnesota Statutes to significantly degrade this ancient legal right.
 The right had long served to protect innocents from false witnesses and false charges.

-The Sanhedrin council conviction requires a second, Roman trial
+Sanhedrin conviction leads to second, Roman trial of Jesus